 The longed-for spring season is portrayed by the Halbweisse.
 They show light and youth.
 The powerful summer is represented by the Melcher and its sophisticated but rare edition the Spiegeltuxer.
 The Zaggler symbolizes autumn and the wild Zottler symbolizes the winter months.
 The scary Hexe precedes the characters and by doing so makes room for them.
 Other characters that may accompany the Mullers are times, such as the Bär (Bear) and the Klötzler (Woodman).
 Together these figures make up the dancing tradition of the Mullers.

 This particular form of Muller dancing is from the Tyrolean mountain village of Rum, Austria near the city of Innsbruck.
-This dance is only performed during the Fasching or Mardi Gras season and may only be performed from Three Kings Day, (January 6th) until midnight on Fat Tuesday, the night before Ash Wednesday.
+This dance was traditionally performed during the Fasching or Mardi Gras season.
+Which is from Three Kings Day, (January 6th) until midnight on Fat Tuesday, the night before Ash Wednesday.

 All the figures wear hand-carved wooden masks and each have their own style of costume featuring embroidered pants, lederhosen and colored burlap.
 Each figure also wears a different head dress featuring silk flowers, beads, turkey and peacock feathers and animal pelts.